Please refer to thebachelor degree’s admission process for more information.

 Regardless of the method of payment used, the student must submit a duly completed direct debit form.

 The fee to reserve a place depends on the degree chosen.
-You can find more information about fees on the rates page.
+You can find information about the fees in the rates page.

-The student will always be informed of the next steps in the admission process, either by their advisor or via the pre-student portal where they will have previously registered their personal data.
+The student will always be informed of the next steps in the admission process, either by their advisor or via the pre-student portal where they will have previously registered their personal information.

 All students who enrol at the Universidad Europea for the first time to study a bachelor’s degree must open an academic file.